smusp/SEMs_with_lavaan/Green_2023/05_one_way_LATENT.md

 d2 <- (LatentMeans[3] - LatentMeans[1]) / sqrt(LatentVar[1]); d2   # "no strategy" vs "exercise"
 ```

-Compare the effect sizes with those given on p.
-405, and the means and
+Compare the effect sizes with those given on page 405, and the means and
 error variances with those in Table 21.6.

 <br />